SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 this point is misclassified and should not be counted in the same.
 Here we use the Google Earth Engine’s in-built terrain algorithm to select property slope and eliminate areas with a slope less than five, i.e., the slope threshold in our situation.
-After all this processing, we get the feature collection with the flooded area marked as red, as shown in the image
+After all this processing, we get the feature collection with the flooded area marked as red.